Sports Nutritional Tips

 About the Author

-Christian Ziegert is the Managing Director at Verisana which offers preventive health care and laboratory test services.
-Christian studied at WHU - Otto Beisheim School of Management and has graduate accreditation in business administration and management.
+Christian Ziegert is the Managing Director at Verisana, which offers preventive health care and laboratory test services.
+Christian studied at WHU - Otto Beisheim School of Management and has graduate business administration and management accreditation.